-The NHS is not free to everyone, the documents that you need to produce will be different depending on who you are and where you come from, please visit the government website to find out what you need to bring with you.
+The NHS is not free to everyone, the documents that you need to produce will be different depending on who you are and where you come from.

-Everyone will be able to be at seen in the Emergency Department.
+Everyone will be able to be seen in the Emergency Department.

 Staff in the hospital will need to see your documents and copy them in order to send to the overseas patient manager.
 They may still need to speak to you so please be prepared to leave contact details.